 It’s a matter of choice.

 Mary was chasing the right thing.
 What are you chasing?
 What Mary was chasing would not be taken from her.
 The inference is if we are not chasing the right thing, what we are chasing could be taken from us.
 Spending time with Jesus and listening to what he says supersedes serving God.
 Service is necessary.
 Opening our home to Jesus is great, but the one thing Jesus wants is to spend time with us.
-He desires we sit at his feet and listen above anything else we can do in life.
+He desires us to sit at his feet and listen above anything else we can do in life.

 Martha Only One Thing is Needed Luke 10:38-42 audio video notes